sminna18/car_sharing_JB/README.md

 # car_sharing_JB

+Service for car rental, with the ability to add car companies, cars and user profiles.
-During the project implementation, used the basics of SQL, work with the H2 database and about advanced Java features such as Collections.
+During the project, I used SQL, working with the database and collections.